The Eternal Dance of Data: Juggling Real-Time and Historical Discoveries via APIs

 What is Real-Time Market Data?

 Real-time market data refers to live updates on the prices of financial instruments as they are traded on exchanges.
 This data is delivered with minimal latency, allowing users to see the current state of the market almost instantaneously.
-Real-time data typically includes bid and ask prices, trade prices, volumes, and other on-point market information.
+Real-time data typically includes bid and ask prices, trade prices, volumes, and other relevant market information.

 Characteristics of Real-Time Data